JJ/hoborg/text/text.md

 And now, for all of you, a honking, screeching, clanking and dancing mech.

-Well, after the dancing, that's what the two average guys  told me.
-Well, not all of that, I added a little bit on my own.
+Well, enough with the dancing.
+We're going to spend the fuel, and I don't have that much to go.
+Yes, it runs on petrol, like any other machine.
+And electricity.
+And spit.
+And  that's what the two average guys  told me.
+Well, not all of that, I added a little bit on my own, and you can see the rest.
+Including the back.

+And enough with the talking.
 Tomorrow, or the day after that, I'll tell you how I became a
 circus roustabout.

 Here's a bit of money to get you started
 ----------------------------------------------------

+*revise and rewrite*

-And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the map.
+They told me, and gave me the ten thou.
+And a neat and very official looking printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the map.
 Along with a circus.

 "A circus?"
 I asked.
 "What's his act?
-Bite chicken heads off?."
+Bite chicken heads off?"
 I asked them.

 "As far as we know, it could bite the head of something considerably bigger than a chicken."
 Talking-guy said, while Fists-means-business smiled in a nondescript way.
 "But yes, we are pretty sure it can do that too."

 I got the money.
 No receipt, Duke, man, what are you talking about?
-We shook hands and looked each other deep in their eyes.
+We just shook hands and looked each other deep in our eyes.
 Can't remember the color, they were rather nondescript.
 White around and darker stuff in the middle, all I can remember.
+After that
 I told them I would take it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
 Now that I've got what they want I'll have to